Autism Spectrum Disorder: Inside The Autistic Mind

 Autism is a myriad of complex conditions that begins early in childhood and continuing on into adolescence and adulthood.
 While some can remain independent, others tend to be afflicted with acute disabilities and require life-long care and constant support.

-Often times due to the mental complexity and challenges, people with autism faces the issues of stigma, discrimination, human rights violations, inadequate support and inaccessibility to proper health services.
+Often times due to the mental complexity and challenges, those affected by ASD are faceing the issues of stigma, discrimination, human rights violations, inadequate support and inaccessibility to proper health services.

 Promising Advancements In Medical Research